LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

     Using Spotlight is quick on a Mac.

 #.
 You get a Welcome screen.
 Toward the upper left corner is a link for
     New Solution.
 Click on it.
-Alternately you can follow the path through the menus:
+Alternatively, you can follow the path through the menus:
     File -> New -> Solution...

     ..  image:: ../images/lab-edit/newSolution.png